An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Plaque psoriasis leads to skin patches that start off in small areas, about 1/8 of an inch wide.
 They usually appear in the same areas on opposite sides of the body.

 The patches slowly grow larger and develop thick, dry plaque.
-If the plaque is scratched or scraped, bleeding spots the sizes of pinheads appear underneath.
-This is known as the Auspitz sign.
+If the plaque is scratched or scraped, bleeding spots the sizes of pinheads may appear underneath as a result of the inadequately protected capillaries.
+This is known as the Auspitz sign, which can also appear in other skin conditions.

 Some patches may become ring-shaped (annular), with a clear center and scaly raised borders that may appear wavy and snake-like.